 By the way, "exposure compensation" in the photographic (what it is) sense is an obsolete term in the digital era.
 In the olden days you could only change the luminous exposure (aperture x shutter duration x scene luminance) with the camera settings, but now that we can change the image processing (ISO) shot-to-shot, the "exposure" in "exposure compensation" is anachronistic.
 It's better to think of "metering compensation" or "image brightness compensation".
 Similarly for "underexposed" and "overexposed"... "underbright" and "overbright".
 (See Exposure vs. Brightening.)

-When the first photographer uses a digital camera, she recognises that it does things differently – the exposure meter display always shows the deviation of the current settings from zero, the same in every mode.
+When the first photographer uses a digital camera, she recognises that it does things differently – the exposure meter display typically shows the deviation of the current settings from zero, the same in every mode.
 In a semi-auto mode (e.g. manual with auto-ISO), the deviation is the offset she specified using the function described in the instruction manual.
 In full manual mode the deviation is how far her settings are from what the meter says will give default image brightness.
-In other words, the exposure meter display is simply and always a mode-independent compensation meter.
+In other words, the exposure meter display is simply a mode-independent image brightness compensation meter.

 The simulator at Exposure Compensation: Your new best friend shows this perfectly.
 Note that the discussion below the simulator is written according to the second definition, but it's clear that the author understands that it's where the meter needle is, rather than how it got there, that matters for the image brightness.

 - Set up your camera on a tripod with a static scene in unchanging light.

 - In shutter priority mode with a fixed ISO, set the compensation to zero, and take a shot.
 Say you got 1/100 and f/8.

 - Go to full manual mode, use the same settings (including the ISO), and take a shot.
 Same image brightness, and the meter display also shows zero, right?